-To install SatView from the self-extracting install program, open the file in Windows Explorer or by selecting "Run.." in the "Start" menu and then click the Browse button to select the install program.
+To install SatView from the self-extracting install program, open the file in Windows Explorer or by selecting "Run..." in the "Start" menu and then click the Browse button to select the install program.
 Then follow the instructions on the screen.

-3.0 Glossary of terms

-Browse Dialog Box: This dialog can be used to select a directory (or folder) from anywhere on your computer or network.
+3.0 Glossary of terms Browse Dialog Box: This dialog can be used to select a directory (or folder) from anywhere on your computer or network.
 Use the dialog box's context sensitive help for more information.
 Calibration File: A text file that specifies the make up of the telemetry that is transmitted from the instrument.
 The telemetry specified by a Calibration file follows a fixed frame size format.
 Moreover, Calibration files follow a format standard specified by Satlantic.
 Every instrument produced by Satlantic has an associated Calibration file.
 Periodically, an instrument will need to be recalibrated, which means a new Calibration file must be made.
 A letter at the end of the file title is used to indicate the version of a Calibration file.
 Calibration files use the ".cal" file extension.
 Communications Resource: A medium from which instrument telemetry can be acquired.
 The only medium currently supported by SatView is through the computer's serial ports.
 Within Windows a serial port is usually designated using the following names: COM1, COM2, etc. SatView assumes these serial port names.
 In order for SatView to receive telemetry from a resource, a serial port must first be physically connected to an instrument.
 See your computer hardware documentation for more information on serial ports.
+Instrument File.
+A Calib notion file on Telemetry Definition file

 Instrument File: A Calibration file or Telemetry Definition file.
-Instrument Package File: A binary file in zip format that contains a set of Calibration and/or Telemetry Definition files and the text file "Properties.txt" for a specific Instrument Package.
-A physical instrument package is a set of instruments that can be attached to a single serial port.
-Instrument Package files use the ".sip" file extension.